-Every year, 30-40% of undergraduate students take out student loans to help fund their college education and almost 50% of grad students take out graduate loans.
+Every year, 30% to 40% of undergraduate students take out federal student loans to help fund their college education and almost 50% of grad students take out graduate loans.
 While all federal student loans have fixed interest rates, private student loans can have fixed or variable interest rates.

-If you’re wondering, is a student loan variable or fixed rate?, it’s important to understand the difference between the two.
+When it comes to fixed vs. variable interest student loans, it’s important to understand the difference between the two.
 Fixed interest rates do not change throughout the loan term.
 Your monthly payment will remain the same unless you choose to refinance through a private lender and get a new loan with a new rate.

 Variable rates, on the other hand, fluctuate with the market.
 Your rate could go up or down throughout the term of the loan, making monthly payments less predictable than with fixed interest rates.

-What factors are worth considering before deciding between a fixed or variable student loan rate?
+What factors are worth considering before deciding between fixed or variable student loans?
 Read on to learn about the ways these two student loan options differ.

 Key Points